FusionAuth/fusionauth-site/site/_posts/2020-07-02-auth-and-the-bottleneck-architecture.md

 If you'd like to see how easy it is to configure FusionAuth to serve as an centralized authentication and authorization service, HYPR and FusionAuth are hosting a webinar on Thursday, July 16 2020.

 In less than 15 minutes, Zendesk will be set up as an application delegating auth decisions to FusionAuth (well, if you want to be technical, as an SP using SAML).
 HYPR will be configured as an identity provider.
-At the end, a user will be able to sign into Zendesk using HYPR's passwordless technology.
-[Sign up here!](https://get.hypr.com/fusionauth-webcast)
+At the end, a user will be able to sign into Zendesk using HYPR's Passwordless technology.

+[Sign up for the webinar](https://get.hypr.com/fusionauth-webcast){:.button .brochure .orange .text-larger}